 Check Whether The Boot Drive Is Detected by BIOS or Not

-Please boot or reboot your computer and repeatedly press on F2, Del, Esc, or other required key to enter BIOS before Windows is loaded.
+Please boot or reboot your computer and repeatedly press on F2, Del, Esc, or another required key to enter BIOS before Windows is loaded.
 You can find the exact key from the internet.
+Then, under the Main or another tab, you'll find all devices detected by BIOS.

 If the disk where you want to start Windows isn't here, shut down your computer, reconnect the hard disk, use another cable, or connect from another SATA slot.

-Or reconnect the installation media if the "Reboot and select proper boot device or insert boot media in selected boot device and press a key" error appears when you are installing Windows.
+Or reconnect the installation media if the "Reboot and select proper boot device or insert boot media in selected boot device and press a key" error appears when you are installing Windows 10/8/7 to your ASUS, Toshiba, Acer, Gigabyte, etc. computer.

 Then, you should be able to start or install Windows if it is due to faulty cable, damaged SATA slot or improper connection.